Kartikey353/multiwallet/README.md

 Admin.sol file contains all functions related to admin capability.

+#Steps
+******

--- deploy admin.sol frist you have to add at least 2 owner in this file -- then deploy main.sol for further transactions
+a)deploy admin.sol frist you have to add at least 2 owner in this file
+b) then deploy main.sol for further transactions